jordanul/MS-Project-1/README.md

 I wanted the design to be minimalistic with a futuristic feel to it so it would be simple enough for all users to read and process while at the same time still presenting modernity.

+I feel that by having such a design, it would be more intriguing to younger clients and in turn intrigue business who might want to extend to a larger demographic than they already have.

 ## Design Layout & Structure

 ### Wireframes